arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 * Date:
 * Enhancement: Changed text domain from abl_iaff_td to auto-image-attributes-from-filename-with-bulk-updater to make the plugin translation ready in translate.wordpress.org.
 * Enhancement: Code improvements.
+* Enhancement: Added an actvation notice with link to the settings page for better onboarding experience.

 = 1.4 =
 * Date: 22.November.2017